Pokeland-cz/Cobblemon-RunAndBunAPI/README.md

     }

     // Note: The TrainerRegistry does not allow to implicitly overwrite an existing
     // trainer id.
-Using a players name may be sufficient for this example but in real
+Using a players name should be sufficient in most scenarios (an
-    // scenarios a custom resolution of duplicate ids would be necessary.
-It is of
-    // course possible to use any other string as id to circumvent this issue (e.g. a
-    // players uuid).
-    static void onPlayerJoin(ServerPlayer player) {
+    // alternative could be a players uuid). static void onPlayerJoin(ServerPlayer player) {
         RCT.getTrainerRegistry().registerPlayer(player.getName().getString(), player);
     }